gitter-badger/npm-pocket/README.md

 Packages installed locally are downloaded from NPM registry to a folder named `node_modules`.

-When sharing a project whith colleagues you don't ship `node_modules`, but `package.json`.
-When receiving the project you (or your colleagues) just run `npm install` from their console to install all packages listed in `package.json`.
+When sharing a project whith colleagues you don't ship `node_modules` directory, but only `package.json` file.
+When receiving the project you (or your colleagues) just run `npm install` from their console and every package listed on `package.json` will be installed locally automatically.
 This allows lightweight sharing and setup.
 Basically you are sharing an "installer".

 *Remember:* Directory `node_modules` should NOT be tracked by version control, only track/share/publish `package.json`.